rugg0064/darkrp-taxes/README.md

 ## Installing the addon
 git clone or download ZIP and extract to the garrysmod/addons/ directory
 ## Using ingame
-The only interface with the addon is through: console command: "taxrate <number>" chat command: "/taxrate <number>"
+The only interface with the addon is through:\n console command: "taxrate <number>"\n chat command: "/taxrate <number>"
 ## Configuration
 Within the /lua/autorun/server/sv_incometax.lua file you can configure the default tax rate as well as the minimum and maximum user-settable rate